Viglino/ol-ext-angular/README.md

 #### Getting the current map

-The `MapidService` let you handle the current map id.
+The `MapidService` let you handle the current map's id.
 It is used by the map component to register a new map id (`mapServe.setId()`).
-It's not a root service and each map has its own one thus each component defined inside a map component can access the current map id using this service using the `getId()` method.
+It's not a root service and each map has its own one thus each component defined inside a map component can access the current map id using the `getId()` method of the service.

+This id is registered by the root `MapComponent` (using the `setId()`method).

 #### Customizing the map